 It happens every year.
 Pecan tree leaves just are tasty to many different caterpillars, and it is inevitable that your trees will become dinner to one type of caterpillar or another at some time during the year.
 So, which one do you have, and how do you control them?

-Walnut Caterpillars usually appear in the fall in Central Texas.
+Walnut Caterpillars and Yellownecked caterpillars usually appear in the summer and fall in Central Texas.
+There are at least two generations in Texas with the second usually being the largest in numbers.
 They are fairly large, up to an inch or longer, are dark colored with lines down their bodies, but the real give-away is they are very fuzzy or actually hairy!
 They do not make a web, and the first sign is usually a bald spot in your tree.
-Because they hit in the fall when leaves will begin to fall anyway, they are not often a huge issue for the tree.
+If they appear in the fall when leaves will begin to fall anyway, they are not often a huge issue for the tree.
 If you do want to control them, simply wait as they start to mature, and they will begin to move down the trunk, making them easier to spray.

 The organic products Bt or Spinosad will control them.
 They do not sting and are not poisonous, but they are interesting!
 They will react to a perceived threat by raising their head and tail and wiggling-trying to intimidate a potential predator.
 Alas, it is all for show!